raspberrypilearning/fart-detector/README.md

 ### Extras

 - A digital multimeter (try [Pimoroni](http://shop.pimoroni.com/products/digital-multimeter) or [Maplin](http://www.maplin.co.uk/p/uni-trend-ut30b-digital-compact-multimeter-n15by))
-- A can of deodorant or perfume (to simulate farts)
+- A can of deodorant (to simulate farts)

 ### Time required